securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 | Low | Payout: Up to 10 SHD | PoC Requirement |

-Critical smart contract vulnerabilities are capped at 10% of economic damage, which primarily takes into consideration the funds at risk.
+Critical smart contract vulnerabilities are capped at 10% of economic damage, primarily taking into consideration the funds at risk.
 In cases of repeatable attacks, only the first attack is considered unless the smart contract cannot be upgraded or paused.
 High smart contract vulnerabilities will be capped at up to 100% of the funds affected.

-Critical website and application bug reports will be rewarded with [ x amount of funding] only if the impact leads to a direct loss in funds or a manipulation of the votes or the voting result, as well as the modification of its display leading to a misrepresentation of the result or vote.
-All other impacts that would be classified as Critical would be rewarded [y amount of funding].
+Critical website and application bug reports will be rewarded with 10k SHD only if the impact leads to a direct loss in funds or a manipulation of the votes or the voting result, as well as the modification of its display leading to a misrepresentation of the result or vote.
+All other impacts that would be classified as Critical would be rewarded 1K SHD.

 All calculations of the amount of funds at risk are done based on the time the bug report is submitted.